anubhav-chattoraj/sanetype/README.md

 # What is this?

-An input mechanism for the Devanagari script, used to write Hindi, Marathi, and a few other languages.
+An input mechanism for the Devanagari script, used to write Hindi, Marathi, Nepali, and a few other languages.

 [Live demo here](http://anubhav-chattoraj.github.io/Sanetype/).

-Inspired by the [BolNagri](http://indlinux.org/wiki/index.php/BolNagri) keyboard layout.

 # Installation